Ashref-dev/tunisian-property-analysis-crisp-dm/crisp-dm-plan.md

     *   Compare models based on technical criteria and select the best performing one(s).
     *   Check for overfitting by comparing training set performance to validation/test set performance.

-    In the modeling phase (step 4 of CRISP-DM), you typically explore and apply various data mining techniques based on the problem at hand. use these techniques.
+    In the modeling phase (step 4 of CRISP-DM), you typically explore and apply various data mining techniques based on the problem at hand. use these techniques:

     Classification: Methods such as decision trees, support vector machines, logistic regression, and neural networks that help predict categorical outcomes.

     Regression: Techniques like linear or polynomial regression to forecast continuous variables.

     Clustering: Algorithms such as k-means or hierarchical clustering that group similar data points together.

     Association Rule Mining: Approaches like the Apriori algorithm to uncover relationships between variables.

 ## 5. Evaluation [✓ Completed]